scholarslab/scholarslab.github.io/pages/for-students/dh_fellows.md

 permalink: /digital-humanities-fellows/
 nav: false
 ---
-**We are now accepting applications for the 2020-2021 Digital Humanities Fellowship Cohort.**
+**Applications are closed for the 2020-2021 Digital Humanities Fellowship Cohort.
+You can expect the next application cycle to launch in Fall of 2020.**

 The application deadline for fellowships to be held during the 2020-2021 academic year is **Monday, November 25th, 2019 at 11:59 PM**.
 We will do our best to render decisions by late December.